EVerest/EVerest/docs/hardware/pionix_belay_box.rst

   In case you need to reflash the whole image, we will inform you in the public support channels.

-  If you want to to create your own custom yocto image with EVerest, you can have a look at
+  If you want to create your own custom yocto image with EVerest, you can have a look at
   `Yeti-Yak-SDK repository <https://github.com/PionixPublic/yeti-yak-sdk>`_.

-Now, the steps to flash the board:
+Now to the steps to flash the board:

 (1) Download the latest stable image and the matching .bmap file: